 1. An Individual Can Have No More Than One Credit Score

 This is the most common myth that exists.
-There are different credit bureaus and credit reporting agencies, and each one is updated by creditors on a monthly basis or sometimes more frequently.
-These credit agencies may not have the same credit information regarding an individual, so a similar credit score is not possible.
-Each agency will generate a different credit score, so you may have more than one credit score with each agency providing a unique score due to different scoring models and software.
+There are different credit bureaus and credit reporting agencies, and each one is updated by creditors every month or sometimes more frequently.
+These credit agencies may not have the same credit information regarding an individual, so a similar credit score is impossible.
+Each agency will generate a different credit score, so you may have more than one credit score, with each agency providing a unique score due to different scoring models and software.

 2. A Good Job Makes for a Good Credit Score